 About me

-I am a Master in Global Health graduate from Karolinska Institutet with substantial experience in biomedical sciences practice in Zimbabwe’s tertiary hospitals and in an international public health NGO.
+I hold a Master of Science in Global Health degree from Karolinska Institutet with substantial experience in biomedical sciences practice in Zimbabwe’s tertiary hospitals and in an international public health NGO.
 My work revolved around improving laboratory quality management toward accreditation, increasing access to tests for monitoring HIV treatment, and TB monitoring and surveillance testing.

-I am currently a board member of the Swedish Organization for Global Health, functioning as the Decolonizing Minds project coordinator, and an alumnus of the Global Shapers Community (an initiative of the World Economic Forum).
+I am a former board member of the Swedish Organization for Global Health, where I led the Decolonizing Minds project, and an alumnus of the Global Shapers Community (an initiative of the World Economic Forum).

 Research description